mdecourcy/baymesh-mqtt-bot/docs/observability.md

 ### Prometheus target

-- Default target: `127.0.0.1:8000` (bot runs bare metal on the host).
+- Default target: `host.docker.internal:8000` (bot on host, Prometheus in Docker).
-- If Prometheus runs in Docker, ensure `host.docker.internal` (or host IP) resolves inside the container—`extra_hosts: ["host.docker.internal:host-gateway"]` is already set in the compose file.
+- `extra_hosts: ["host.docker.internal:host-gateway"]` is set in compose so the
+  container can reach the host.
+On Linux without host-gateway, replace with your host IP (e.g., `172.17.0.1:8000`).

 ### Logs ingestion (systemd journal)